NCAA cancels national wrestling championships

 At the Division I level, Dubuque Hempstead state champion Gannon Gremmel (Iowa State), Western Dubuque two-time state champion Max Lyon (Purdue) and Lancaster three-time champ Cole Martin (Wisconsin) will not get the chance to compete at next week’s tournament in Minneapolis.

-"Control what you can control," Gremmel tweeted earlier in the day.
-He was seeded 10th.
+“Control what you can control,” Gremmel tweeted earlier in the day.
+He was seeded 10th at 285.

 The Iowa Hawkeyes had hopes of claiming a team championship for the first time since 2010.